Is it weird or sad to travel alone? Read my arguments for the advantages and disadvantages plus some tips if you do decide to travel solo.

 Silence is golden… or can drive you insane

 I love being a lone explorer, but that’s perhaps more to do with my personality and nature.
-As someone who is naturally quiet, spending a week with only myself to talk to doesn’t bother me in the slightest – but I’m sure that sounds like other people’s worst nightmare.
-So if you can stand the silence, you may just enjoy travelling alone.
+As someone who is naturally quiet and an introvert, spending a week with only myself to talk to doesn’t bother me in the slightest – but I’m sure that sounds like other people’s worst nightmare.
+So if you can stand the silence and loneliness, you may just enjoy travelling alone.

 Of course, those who aren’t shy and mute like myself will probably meet people along the journey – so it won’t always be the case you feel like a ghost or invisible.
 You’ll find plenty of travellers who can tell stories of the time they meet a group of people in a bar which led to one of the craziest and best nights ever!
 Alas, this experience has never happened to this traveller.

 I also like doing what I want, when I want and travelling solo offers that.
 There’s no need to compromise, you can eat and have breaks when you please and you can stay just that little bit longer until you get that perfect picture which you’ll remember and keep forever.